coder/docs/setup/kubernetes/local-preview.md

 We are working on bringing Dev URL support to local previews in later releases.

-### Air-gapped Clusters
+### Air-gapped clusters

-This option does not work in an air-gapped deployment.
+The local preview option does not work in an air-gapped deployment.

 ## Installing Coder